 What to Expect During the Design Phase of Your Snohomish County Whole Home Remodel

 First, we work with the client to ideate specific details of the project.
 This is an extension of the initial consultation.
-Next, we compose a design agreement outlining a design/proposal fee for the project – which both our team and the client sign.
+Next, we compose a design agreement outlining a design/proposal fee for the project.

 Next, we host an “open house” where specialty trade partners can view the project site and get necessary information from our project manager about your whole home remodel.
 Our project proposal – the final phase of our design process – provides each client with a detailed scope of work report, specifications binder (including as built drawings, new floorplan, 3D renderings, selections and detailed description of the scope of work) along with a fixed investment price.